Treyarch/cbz-html-summary-jellyfin/README.md

 Only .cbz files are supported.

 It will open and extract the file structure of your .cbz files, look for a ComicInfo.xml and open it, then it reads the `<Summary>` tag, wraps the content in a `<![CDATA[]]>` tag and reformats all `\n` (newlines) to `<br />` tags and save the file.

+It will also extract the first image of the archive and rename it, adding -poster to the filename, so that Jellyfin auto-adds poster images.